da230896/G-BERT/README.md

 ### Assumptions:
 1. Mapping files to use: [https://github.com/sjy1203/GAMENet/blob/master/data/ndc2rxnorm_mapping.txt](NDC2RxNorm) and [https://github.com/sjy1203/GAMENet/blob/master/data/ndc2atc_level4.csv](RxNorm2ATC4).
 Reason to use old mapping files is mentioned in Part-1 of main.ipynb and is to prevent loss of 25% ATC4 codes
 2. Single visit patient: We have assumed it to be for now patient with single hospital admission.
 Paper also talks in this direction.
-Moreover, we have taken whole admission data and not only first 24 data.
+Moreover, we have taken whole admission data and not only first 24 Hr data.
 3. Max seq len input to G-BERT: for pre-training it is 100(+1 for CLS) for ATC4 codes and 39(+1 for CLS) for ICD codes.
 And for training its 92+1 and 39+1 respectively.
 This is direct consequence of taking whole hospital visit data.
 4. Number of most-frequent ICD9 codes: most frequent 2000 ICD9 codes are considered(impacting vocab size, and hence parameter size).
 We have mentioned analysis on this in Part-1 of main.ipynb and i.e. only 3% visits had >30% "[UNK]" token when top 2000 diagnosis codes are considered
 5. Paper talks about masking in confusing manner.
 It says we mask 15% of codes, but we are not masking fixed 15% of codes.
 Rather we are masking codes with probability of 15%.
 This might mean that at time we mask more than or less than 15% codes in a sequence.
 However over large iterations we would have ~15% tokens being masked.